 When I think of blessings – the last color that comes to mind is an earthy brown.
-Let’s give thanks in color this year!
-A cornucopia of flowers that is a shocking pink, yellow, teal, or whatever color you think of as the color of abundance.
+Am I right?
+Let’s give thanks in beautiful color this year!
+A cornucopia of flowers that is a shocking pink, yellow, teal, or whatever color you can think of as a color of abundance.

 To make the colorful crepe cornucopia you will need: